etwk/blog/content/lists/books.md

 - [ ] Life as Politics: How Ordinary People Change the Middle East
 - [ ] The Fall of the Ottomans: The Great War in the Middle East #history #Turkey
 - [ ] The Damascus Events: The 1860 Massacre and the Making of the Modern Middle East #history #must #Turkey
+- [ ] The Siege of Mecca: The 1979 Uprising at Islam's Holiest Shrine #history #terrorism

 ### Mongolia
 - 楊海英